prettier/prettier-vscode/README.md

 Version 3.0 has a number of breaking changes.
 The main thing to be aware of is that this extension no longer supports adding prettier specific settings to the VS Code configuration.
 If you previously had settings like `prettier.tabWidth` or anthing else from the [Prettier Configuration](https://prettier.io/docs/en/options.html) those VS Code settings will be ignored.
 Version 3.0 of the extension will attempt to find and warn you if it detects those settings as well as help you migrate to a `.prettierrc` file.
 See also [Error Messages](#error-messages)

 Additionally, the settings for Linters have been removed.
 Linters are still supported, but the settings are no longer needed.
-See the [documentation on linters below](#vs-code-eslint-and-tslint-integration).
+See the [documentation on linters below](#linter-integration).
 See also [Error Messages](#error-messages)

+> NOTE: If you are seeing messages about legacy configuration settings, double check that you dont have any settings for `prettier.*` in your workspace or global settings.
+You must remove these.

 Finnaly, there are a few smaller breaking changes, including removal of support for older versions of prettier.
 See the [CHANGELOG](https://github.com/prettier/prettier-vscode/blob/master/CHANGELOG.md) for details.